EJLantigua/cpp-programs/README.md

 add different level of priviledges later if the application was to continue being built out.
 ### Basic Inheritance with Coordinates
 This program showcases base knowlegde with inheritance with a Point Class, Circle Class, and Cylinder Class.
-The potential I see with the program could be a piece to starting a project adding a GUI project.
+The potential I see with the program could be a piece to starting a GUI project.
 ### Crypotgraphy Messages
 This program showcases base knowledge of how to encrypt and decrypt messages.
 The potential I see with the program would be the base level of security with encrypting messages being sent while the receiver able to decrypt the message.